-Plats submitted to the Planning Board, prepared in pen or pencil, shall be drawn to a convenient scale of not more than two hundred (200) feet to an inch when practical and shall show the following information.
+Plats submitted to the Planning Board shall be drawn to a convenient scale of not more than two hundred (200) feet to an inch when practical and shall show the following information.
 Documentation shall be submitted as double-sided copies whenever practical; a digital copy shall be submitted to the Planning Department.